A constant calm

 A few weeks ago I participated in a group Primal Scream session.
 We had pillows on hand to scream into and punch.
 It was cathartic and fun.
 Weird and different times call for trying weird and different things, my friends.

 How can you use your voice to feel unstuck?

 Daily reflection: Before bed take a moment to reflect or journal and ask yourself; is there anything I need to tell someone?; is there anyone I wronged and need to apologize to today?; is there anything I left unsaid today?

 You may find you need to walk over to or call the person or put it on your to do list for tomorrow.
 Writing a note may be more appropriate and not all notes need to be sent, getting the words on the page and ripping them up may suffice.

 Real talk: No One is Moving Enough Right Now!
 We probably weren’t moving enough before all this but a lot of folks turned the sedentary dial up to 8 or 9.

 I’ve been teaching yoga for a long time so people are often surprised to hear me say this but yoga might not be the movement you need right now.

-We’re living in a time of extra uncertainty and activation and you might think that means you need to step up the relaxation with meditate and more yoga.
+We’re living in a time of extra uncertainty and activation and you might think that means you need to step up the relaxation with meditation and more yoga.
 And that may be true.
 But not necessarily.
 You could benefit more today from lifting weights than a gentle slow flow.

 Reflection: Take a moment to pause.
-Take three conscious breaths and, without judgement notice; how you’re feeling, physically and emotionally?
+Take three conscious breaths and, without judgment notice; how you’re feeling, physically and emotionally?
 Remind yourself that all feelings are welcome.
 Then ask, how can I move to shift or to match this energy?

 Not sure what to do?
 When in doubt take a walk outside, if possible around trees.